Notify me

 This blog post introduces our unusually unique watches, and summarizes:

-We’ll briefly touch on a lot of different topics in this initial blog post, then go into much greater detail about them in other posts.
-Let us know which topics you’re most interested in (comment below or on our social media), and we’ll prioritize those.
+I’ll briefly touch on a lot of different topics in this initial blog post, then go into much greater detail about them in other posts (which will be linked from the relevant sections.
+Let us know if there’s anything I’ve said here that you want to know more about, and I’ll add the information when I can.

 This blog post is about a 7 minute read.
-If you’d prefer the quick version (which you can read in less than a minute), see our About Us page.
+If you’d prefer the quick version (which you can read in less than a minute), see our About Us/Our Story page.

-Before we get into all the details, since our brand is exceptionally aesthetics-focused . . . what do you think our current range of limited-edition watches?
+Before I get into all the details, since our brand is exceptionally aesthetics-focused . . . what do you think our current range of limited-edition watches?

 What we stand for as a brand

-That allows our watches to give our customers the experience of something truly unique, which definitely won’t look like every other watch on the market.
+That radically different starting-point allows UnconstrainedTime watches to give our customers the experience of something truly unique, which definitely won’t look like every other watch on the market.

-Our initial watches will be available as small limited-edition runs, with each edition applying to a single watch concept at a single size, whatever the bespoke choice of materials the individual buyer chooses.
-The unlimited runs which are part of the philosophy of mass-production would not fit with the concept of what we’re doing (and how it relates to use of limited-editions in the fine art world etc.).
+Most of our watches will be available as small limited-editions (or as one-off pieces), with the size of each edition reflecting estimated demand.
+Each watch will be made as a bespoke item, with the individual buyer choosing their personal preferences from various options (such as the metal the body/case is made from).
+The unlimited runs which are part of the philosophy of mass-production do not fit with the concepts of what we’re doing and how they relate to use of limited-editions in the fine art world etc..
 For more on why some limited edition watches are loved, and others are hated, click here for our blog post about limited-editions.

-When you order an UnconstrainedTime limited edition watch in your choice of metal, we make that individual bespoke watch according to your specifications, with the serial number on the case as part of the design itself (as well as being engraved on the back-plate), and it is assembled and finished by hand in the UK.
+When you order an UnconstrainedTime limited edition watch in your choice of metal, we make that individual bespoke watch according to your specifications, having the body/case of the watch cast by an artisan foundry.
+Each time-piece is assembled and finished by hand in the UK by a renowned watchmaker who assembles watches for many very well-regarded British microbrands.

-We plan to also invite collaborations with established artists (from fields including conceptual-art-jewelry, fine art, sculpture, ceramics etc.) to have them produce individual one-off UnconstrainedTime watches as part of their exploration of their own personal creative story and/or the concepts they are fascinated by.
+We invite collaborations (very different from conventional watch collaborations) with established artists (from fields including conceptual-art-jewellery, fine art, sculpture, ceramics etc.) to have them produce individual one-off UnconstrainedTime watches as part of their exploration of their own personal creative story and the concepts they are fascinated by.

-We are an open and transparent brand, and encourage you to share and participate in the journey of our development, launch and growth.
+We are an open and transparent brand.
+As a microbrand, we encourage you to share and participate in the journey of our development, launch and growth.

-Initially you will only be able to purchase our watches via our website (we plan to get some of them exhibited for sale in fine art galleries, later).
+Initially you will only be able to purchase our watches via our website.
 This allows us to offer our unique, individually made, hand-finished British designed watches at exceptionally competitive prices.
+We plan to get some watches, especially one-offs hand-created by our collaborators, exhibited for sale in fine art galleries, as the brand evolves

-Our brand philosophy and small size allows us to be fully committed to offering excellent customer service.
+Our brand philosophy and small size allows us to be fully committed to offering excellent customer service as well as really listening to our fans.

 How we got to this point

-Ten years ago, while traveling, I had a dream that showed me the essence of our time-display concept, and an interesting variety of different design ideas.
+About 13 years before UnconstrainedTime launches its first watch, while traveling, I had a dream that showed me the essence of our simple, minimal time-display concept, and an interesting variety of different creative ideas that it facilitated.
 It was one of those dreams which are so fascinating that I woke briefly in a state of wonder and euphoria at the end of it.
-I remembered the concepts with great excitement when I woke the next morning, and created some design ideas in my head over the following few weeks.
+I remembered the concepts with great excitement when I woke the next morning, and played with some design ideas in my head over the following few weeks.

-Soon after that I got some 3D renders made by outsource workers, and loved the results.
+Soon after that I developed a few creative ideas, had some 3D renders made by outsource workers, and loved the results.
 But I didn’t do much more than that, at the time.

-The intervening ten years have allowed me to develop dramatically as a person, so . . .
+The intervening years have allowed me to develop dramatically as a person, so . . .

 For details on my creative journey as an artist (with some comments about my musical experience as well), see my artist page here.

-I had six different watches rendered realistically in 3D, some based on the old designs, some new, to show examples from the range of aesthetics and influences which our brand can relate to, and showing how most of our watches are available as bespoke orders in a variety of different materials.
-More details here about how our watch brand was founded.
+I had six initial watches rendered realistically in 3D, some based on the old designs, some new, to show examples from the range of aesthetics and influences which our brand can relate to, and showing how most of our watches are available as bespoke orders in a variety of different materials.
+As the brand evolved towards the launch, I added a seventh watch, which we will be launching with.
+More details are here about how our watch brand was founded.

 How our brand relates to relevant fields